 You can see the different designs available for oak spindles here.

+You should take into consideration whether your staircase is closed string or cut string.
+The strings on a staircase are the sides which the treads and risers are housed into.
 In a closed string staircase, the spindles are fixed to a base rail at the bottom and a handrail at the top.
 In a closed string staircase, the edges of the steps will be hidden.

 In a cut or open string staircase, the side profile of the steps will be visible or even overhang the string.
-As the stair treads and are risers exposed, the spindle sits directly on the stair tread.
+As the stair treads and risers are exposed, the spindle sits directly on the stair tread.
 For this style, you will need two spindles on each tread.
 The front spindle should be 900mm long and the back spindle 1100mm.

 Recommended products: